How to Write a CV That Gets Noticed in South Africa (With Free Template)

 Generic Applications

 Tailor each CV to the specific role and company.
-Generic applications are easily spotted and quickly discarded.

 Spelling and Grammar Errors